-Students are expected to maintain the confidentiality of information in a professional and ethical manner.
+Students must maintain the confidentiality of information professionally and ethically.
 No patient information is ever to leave the clinical setting.

 No information regarding any patient should be discussed outside the radiology area.
-Patient information should never be discussed any place where you may be overheard.
+Patient information should never be discussed anywhere you may be overheard.

-No information regarding seeing a patient/person anywhere within the hospital/clinic can be revealed anywhere outside of the health care facility.
+No information regarding seeing a patient/person anywhere within the hospital/clinic can be revealed outside of the health care facility.

-Information may be shared with, and only with, those persons directly involved in the care of that patient.
+Information may only be shared with, those people directly involved in the care of that patient.